jdevinney/bale_old/src/bale_classic/INSTALL.md

 You can build bale on top of UPC or SHMEM.

-- UPC:   You should set the $UPC environment variable to point to the UPC compiler and the UPCFLAGS variable to whatever options you pass to the compiler (for example:
+- UPC:   You should set the UPC environment variable to point to the UPC compiler and the UPCFLAGS variable to whatever options you pass to the compiler (for example:
         UPCFLAGS="-gupc -network=ibv".
 - SHMEM: If you are using openshmem, set CC=oshcc (the openshmem compiler).